-Effectiveness in this area is about being objective; using sound judgement, evidence and knowledge to provide accurate, expert and professional advice.
-For all staff, it means showing clarity of thought, setting priorities, analysing and using evidence to evaluate options before arriving at well reasoned justifiable decisions.
-At senior levels, leaders will be creating evidence based strategies, evaluating options, impacts, risks and solutions.
-They will aim to maximise return while minimising risk and balancing social, financial, political, economic and environmental considerations to provide sustainable outcomes.
+Effectiveness in this area is about using sound judgement, evidence and knowledge to arrive at accurate, expert and professional decisions and advice.
+For all staff its about being careful and thoughtful about the use and protection of government and public information to ensure it is handled securely and with care.
+For leaders, its about reaching evidence based strategies, evaluating options, impacts, risks and solutions and creating a security culture around the handling of information.
+They will aim to maximise return while minimising risk and balancing a range of considerations to provide sustainable outcomes.

-Effective Behaviour People who are effective are likely to Ineffective Behaviour People who are less effective are likely to All staff 1 and 1 rectly with prisoners Ensures that prisoner applications, complaints and problems are dealt with speedily and accurately Ignores or delays dealing with prisoner applications, complaints or problems Works with prisoners to find solutions to problems Ignores the prisoner when finding solutions to problems ral and Director Navigate and balance a range of political, national and international pressures to shape the Department's strategy and priorities Omit consideration of sustainable long-term development in strategy and give limited consideration to social, environmental or economic factors in analysis Swiftly analyse complex and ambiguous data to provide clarity of thinking to the Department Lack confidence in making decisions when the situation is unclear and constantly call for more information Involve the right stakeholders and partners in making recommendations or decisions early on and continue to engage them Provide recommendations or decisions without full and proper consultation Identify and evaluate risks and options and develop Department wide strategies to manage and mitigate Provide advice without full evaluation of risk, scenarios and options Make unpopular decisions and defend them at the highest level when required Constantly change decisions based on new opinions, information or challenge Give unbiased advice to Ministers based on robust analysis, not just what is welcomed Opt to give advice which the Minister/stakeholder wants to hear and ignore contrary evidence Deputy Directors Interpret a wide range of political and national pressures and influences to develop strategies Give limited consideration to long-term sustainability or diversity impacts when shaping strategies and plans Weigh up competing views to generate ways forward which will meet organisational goals Have to continually revisit decisions due to lack of or poor quality analysis and evidence Ensure involvement and consultation where necessary and take decisive action when required Fail to follow a broad consultation process when coming to key decisions Articulate options and large-scale reputational risks and impacts, including economic, environmental, political and social, and recommend plans to manage and mitigate Provide advice without full consideration of risk, scenarios and options Take quick, confident decisions at a strategic level to move things forward Constantly change decisions based on new opinions, information or challenge
+Effective Behaviour People who are effective are likely to Ineffective Behaviour People who are less effective are likely to Level 6 (Director G eneral and Director) Navigate and balance a range of political, national and international pressures to shape the Department's strategy and priorities Omit consideration of sustainable long-term development in strategy and give limited consideration to social, environmental or economic factors in analysis Place the highest priority on ensuring security of government and public information across the Department and Civil Service Struggle to provide clarity of thinking when faced with complex and ambiguous data, constantly call for more information rather than make decisions.
+Involve the right stakeholders and partners in making recommendations or decisions early on and continue to engage them Provide recommendations or decisions without full and proper consultation Identify and evaluate risks and options and develop Department wide strategies to manage and mitigate Provide advice without full evaluation of risk, scenarios and options Make unpopular decisions and defend them at the highest level when required Constantly change decisions based on new opinions, information or challenge Give unbiased advice to Ministers based on robust analysis, not just what is welcomed Opt to give advice which the Minister/stakeholder wants to hear and ignore contrary evidence

+Effective Behaviour People who are effective are likely to Ineffective Behaviour People who are less effective are likely to Level 5 (Dep Level 5 (Deputy Directors) Interpret a wide range of political and national pressures and influences to develop strategies Give limited consideration to long-term sustainability or diversity impacts when shaping strategies and plans Create a culture and ensure systems and procedures are in place for the secure and careful handling of government and public information within own area Have to continually revisit decisions due to lack of or poor quality analysis and evidence Ensure involvement and consultation where necessary and take decisive action when required Fail to follow a broad consultation process when coming to key decisions Articulate options and large-scale reputational risks and impacts, including economic, environmental, political and social, and recommend plans to manage and mitigate Provide advice without full consideration of risk, scenarios and options Take quick, confident decisions at a strategic level to move things forward to meet organisational goals.
+Constantly change decisions based on new opinions, information or challenge Outline direction of travel, recommendations and decisions for their area Overlook key information relating to legal, financial, security and implementation issues